Dozen: Half a dozen

-The phrase "half a dozen" means six (6) of something, as 6 is half of 12.
+The phrase "half a dozen", also half-dozen or half dozen, means six (6) of something, as 6 is half of 12.
 The idiom "six of one, half a dozen of the other" means two options are of equal worth so choosing one is the same as choosing the other.

 Baker's dozen

 A baker's dozen, devil's dozen, or long dozen is 13, one more than a standard dozen.
-The broadest use of baker's dozen today is simply a group of thirteen objects (often baked goods).
-The term has meant different things over the last few centuries.
+The broadest use of baker's dozen is simply a group of thirteen objects.

-In England, when selling certain goods, bakers were obliged to sell goods by the dozen at a specific weight or quality (or a specific average weight).
-During this time, bakers who sold a dozen units that failed to meet this requirement could be penalized with a fine.
-Therefore, to avoid risking this penalty, some bakers included an extra unit to be sure the minimum weight was met, bringing the total to 13 units or what is now commonly known as a baker's dozen.
+In medieval England the Assize of Bread and Ale law imposed severe punishments for short measure.
+Bakers in contravention could be penalized with a fine, a flogging, or destruction of their oven, so avoided the risk of penalty by including an extra unit to be sure the minimum weight was met.
 The thirteenth piece of bread is called the vantage loaf.

 According to the Oxford English Dictionary, the term "baker's dozen" originated in the late 16th century and is "apparently so called after the former practice among bakers of including a thirteenth loaf when selling a dozen to a retailer, the extra loaf representing the retailer's profit."
 According to the 1811 Classical Dictionary of the Vulgar Tongue, by Francis Grose, "a Baker's Dozen is Thirteen; that number of rolls being allowed to the purchaser of a dozen".
-However, contrary to most sources, according to the anonymous 1785 version of that dictionary, which was probably also by Grose, "a Baker's Dozen is Fourteen, that number of rolls being allowed to the purchaser of a dozen".

-The term has also been defined in a jocular way, as "twelve of today's and one of yesterday's."

-The term has also jokingly been described as "A dozen and the baker made one extra for himself."

 A lesser-used regionalism is the Texas dozen, which generally consists of 15.
 This is typically used only in Texas and surrounding areas for such goods as flowers or baked goods, although can be applied to anything that is counted, such as photographs.